Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Setup Azure Alerts for Service Fabric Node Performance Counters.md

 ## Updating deployment configuration

-If using a template to modify configuration, once .\template.json has been modified, run 'test-azResourceGroupDeployment' and 'new-azResourceGroupDeployment' to deploy new template.
+If using a template to modify configuration, after .\template.json has been modified, run 'test-azResourceGroupDeployment' and 'new-azResourceGroupDeployment' to deploy new template.

 ```powershell
 PS C:\>test-azResourceGroupDeployment -resourceGroupName servicefabriccluster -templateFile .\template.json -verbose